Kornhaas/Brick_Manager/TEST_IMPLEMENTATION_SUMMARY.md

 **MISSION ACCOMPLISHED**: ✅

-The comprehensive unit test suite for the Lego Manager project has been **successfully created and implemented**.
+The comprehensive unit test suite for the Bricks Manager project has been **successfully created and implemented**.
 While some test cases need refinement to match the actual codebase structure, the complete testing infrastructure is in place and operational.

 ### Key Deliverables Completed:
 1. ✅ **87 comprehensive test cases** covering all major components